 Visual anthropologist Sofie Husum Johannesen and multiartist Jonny Rottman introduce a personal and sensory meeting with the myths of the true North.
 Based on field material from Iceland they will mediate the ancestral connection with nature and man's surroundings through audio-visual experiences.

-Illustrator and creative director Eglė Plytnikaitė will invite you to a journey through the old Baltic perception of a solar calendar.
-She will create an atmospheric installation, using illustration, light, sound and smell that will lead you through an annual journey of the sun, representing its’ mythological death and rebirth and reflecting on how it affects a state of human mind.
+Illustrator and creative director Eglė Plytnikaitė invites you to a journey through the old Baltic perception of a solar calendar.
+Using illustration, light, sound and smell she created three atmospheric installations that lead the viewer through an annual journey of the sun, representing its’ mythological death and rebirth and reflecting on how it affects a state of human mind.

 Photoartist Patricia Rodas will focus on fire, what it has meant for human development and still means today in Finland.
 The fireplace can be seen as a social glue where information has been exchanged and as an early place for education and for learning new skills.
 The fire has also played a major role in the name of religion, symbolically as a purifying function through the crusades and witch hunts.
 The fire can still in uncontrolled form, have devastating consequences.
 What is the purpose of fire today?"